 How to create a Gemini static site with gssg and SourceHut

 There are a lot of hosting options to choose from, including doing it yourself.
-Gemini capsules don’t require much in terms of resources and can be hosted on rather ‘weak’ computers like Raspberry Pi or similar.
-Some services offer hosting for free.
-One of such services, SourceHut, offers its users both HTTP and Gemini hosting.
+Gemini capsules don't require much in terms of resources and can be hosted on rather 'weak' computers like Raspberry Pi or similar.
+Many services offer Gemini hosting and one such service is SourceHut [2], specifically pages.sr.ht [3] (also visible in Geminispace [4]).
+Take notice that SourceHut is currently in alpha stage and hosting is free, but it will be a paid service in the future.

-Once the account is made, an OAuth token is needed for interacting with the service.
-Generate one here.
+Once the account is made, an OAuth token is needed for interacting with the service [5].
 Save it somewhere because it will only be visible once!

 Let’s build a capsule by first creating an empty gssg project: